P2: Standard logic circuits: multiplexer, decoder, etc. VHDL flat single-file design (plan A, plan B) |

 Follow this rubric for writing reports.

-We can use the board Terasic DE0 to implement this project.
-Study the user manual and generate a HEX_7seg_decoder_top schematic and assign pins to this application.
+We can use the DE10-Lite board to implement this project, as shown in DE10-Lite tutorial unit.
+Study the user manual and generate a HEX_7seg_decoder_top schematic to assign input and output pins.

 |